Jun 29, 2009

 On Saturday, my return to the hotel was slightly and thankfully delayed by dinner with Chris Garcia, the man behind the fanzine Drink Tank, and someone I shared panel space with last year at the Steam Powered steampunk convention in Sunnyvale, CA. He and the lovely Linda and I ate some great food, talked fantasy football, religion, stampede wrestling, and the Tragically Hip.
 It was a great end to a fantastic day.
 I think that's the thing I'm appreciating most about my steampunk travels.
 The research is exciting, but as time goes on, I'm having more fun just connecting with people who have similar interests, which is of course, the whole point of this blog.

 My Blog List

-Transcript: "Claiming Narratives, Re-Telling History: Bringing Southeast Asian Steampunk to the World Stage" - Recently I went to a conference held by the Center for Southeast Asian Studies at UC Berkeley, entitled "Making Southeast Asian Culture: From Region To Wor...10 months ago
+Transcript: "Claiming Narratives, Re-Telling History: Bringing Southeast Asian Steampunk to the World Stage" - Recently I went to a conference held by the Center for Southeast Asian Studies at UC Berkeley, entitled "Making Southeast Asian Culture: From Region To Wor...1 year ago

 Cover Unveiled for City of Blades by Robert Jackson Bennett - Robert Jackson Bennett's *City of Stairs *was my and many others favorite book of 2014.
 Bennett built a richly imagined world with a vivid cast that I'm...2 years ago